shawnfrye/data-project/README.md

 There is a smaller test-data.txt file for testing.

-## the goal
+## the goals

 --Your task is to read the file and organize the records **by color**.

+--Use a git to track changes the project.
+Make lots of small commits.

+--Use maven

 --Make a GUI.

+--Make a Person object that is immutable.
+Color and Date should not be stored as strings.

+--Use comparable to sort by name, color, company.

+ --Unit Test the sort

+ --Write out XML format.

 ## Bonuses

-  --for creatively sorting/organizing the records.

-  --Using a git to submit the project.

-  --Using a build system like maven

-  --Unit Test

   --Functional style